 4. City of Foley Antique Rose Trail

-Springtime is the best time to visit as all the roses are in bloom, but you can also observe wildlife and floral displays on this mile-long trail at other times of the year too.
+I visited in springtime, it’s probably the best time to visit, as all the roses are in bloom, but you can also observe wildlife and floral displays on this mile-long trail at other times of the year too.

 5. The Park at OWA

 Nestled on the shores of a 14-acre lake, The Park at OWA is the newest and largest retail, entertainment and dining complex in Alabama.
 The park features a fun amusement park with 21-rides which include the fabulous Rollin’ Thunder Roller Coaster and the thrilling Alabama Wham’a.